dineshsunshine/binger_backend/SHAREABLE_WATCHLIST_INTEGRATION.md

 ### 5. Security
 - Tokens are cryptographically secure (16-byte URL-safe strings)
-- Links can be revoked anytime by deleting them
+- Links can be revoked anytime (deactivated, not deleted)
-- Deleted links return 404 page
+- Inactive links return 404 page
+- Same URL is restored when recreated (for user convenience)

 ---